elliotrock/poc-kafka-totes-pool/readme.md

 This will continously print to console changes to that stream.

+5. Sending bets using the REST Proxy.
+The bash script below requires the schema id.
+If you start from scratch it should be `1`.

 `bash post_bets.sh`
 Use this to insert a couple of bets into `tote_win_bets`.

 `bash post_bets_large.sh`
 Use this to insert an array of bets into `tote_win_bets`.

+**Problem Shooting:** Run `bash utilities/schema_query.sh` to get the schema_value id and edit the above bash scripts.

+### Kill, prunbe and clear the caontainers

 `make kill`
 To kill the running docker